 Related Article: KEB S6 Drive – Basic Start Up Proceedure

-With our 6th generation of drives, KEB engineering put a lot of time into making the product and programming more user-friendly flattening the learning curve while still enabling powerful functionality within the VFD.
+With our 6th generation of drives, KEB engineering put a lot of time into making the product and programming more user-friendly, flattening the learning curve while enabling powerful functionality within the VFD.
 This was implemented through startup wizards available in KEB’s generation 6 drives (S6, F6, H6).
-The thought behind these wizards is to reduce development time by making all of the common motor control functions available with a few clicks.
+The thought behind these wizards is to reduce development time by making all common motor control functions available with a few clicks.
 This post covers how to get a motor spinning in minutes utilizing these startup wizards.

 Useful Background Information

 A step-by-step walk-through of the KEB startup wizards can be found here.

 The startup wizard tab will open when you first connect to the VFD (KEB’s F6 in this example).
 Machine builders’ main focus when working on a new system in terms of the VFD is getting it set up and communicating with the PLC, which is easily doable with our Modes of operation and Fieldbus wizards:

 Modes of Operation